 There are a few stages that are important to any foreclosure process and it works differently in different states around the country.

-In Texas, foreclose on a property are a judicial sale and power of sale.
+In Texas, foreclosing on a property is a judicial sale and power of sale.

 Under Judicial Foreclosure:

 - Your mortgage lender must file suit in the court system.

 - You’ll get a letter from the court demanding payment.

 - Assuming the loan is valid, you’ll have 30 days to bring payment to court to prevent foreclosure (and sometimes that can be extended).

 - If you don’t pay during the payment period, a judgment will be entered and the lender can request the sale of your property – usually through an auction.

 - Once the property is sold, the sheriff serves an eviction notice and forces you to immediately vacate the property.